 Plants that stay moist often become victims to rot and fungal issues.
 The roots never extend deep into the soil because the moisture is always present.
 This results in a shallow root system and a plant that can never properly support itself.

 I was introduced to Geoff Lawton a few years ago, which set me on the path to learn more about permaculture.
-Permaculture is the idea that we allow nature to balance itself so it becomes sustainable and self-sufficient.
+Permaculture is the idea that we allow nature to balance itself, so it becomes sustainable and self-sufficient.

-What I’ve learned is that tilling and many other aspects of traditional gardening destroy the beneficial organisms in the soil that add nutrients and discourage pests.
+What I’ve learned is that tilling, and many other aspects of traditional gardening, destroy the beneficial organisms in the soil that add nutrients and discourage pests.

-Downside of Tilling Soil
+Disadvantages of Tilling Soil

 Tilling has been a popular method of preparing garden beds for decades.
 It is an easy way to break up sod and weeds, so they are easy to pick from the dirt.
 It breaks up roots on even stubborn weeds, making weed control much easier than hand pulling.